This post runs the gamut from one melty berry disaster, to another melty berry success. Well, sort of.

 OK, ONLY due to the work I put into the cake..I must honor it a bit by posting a few ugly photos.

 So now I had to come up with something new for Sugar High Fridays.
 As mentioned several times already, it’s hot and humid here, so what better than some ‘berrylicious’ ice cream or sorbet?
-The most humidity could do to berry ice cream or berry sorbet is melt it, but when put together right before serving, the evil muggy monster couldn’t obliterate it.
+The most humidity could do to berry ice cream or berry sorbet is melt it, but when put together right before serving, the evil muggy beast couldn’t obliterate it.

-SO, I decided to use some of the phyllo I had left from a chicken goat cheese phyllo dish (coming soon, hopefully) I made last week, to make berry sorbet vessels of some sort.
+SO, I decided to use some of the phyllo I had left from a chicken double cheese phyllo dish (coming soon, hopefully) I made last week, to make berry sorbet vessels of some sort.

-Well, it seems that evil muggy monster prevailed after all.
+Well, it seems that evil muggy beast prevailed after all.
 When I opened the package of phyllo, some of the edges of the phyllo were practically glued together, making it impossible to get the amount of full sheets needed, without tearing.
 YIKES..time to rethink this.

 Then I remembered a Gale Gand recipe where she sliced the roll of phyllo into fettuccine like strips, mounded them on a pan, spattered each mound with butter and sugar, then baked them to layer vanilla ice cream and fruit.
 Thank goodness, I was saved!
 I rolled the phyllo back up in the paper, and started slicing away; all ‘gluey’ pieces, discarded.

 I ended up with a nice, fluffy bunch of separate phyllo strips aka phyllo fettuccine aka phylloccine!
 I portioned the bunch of strips into 12 separate mounds, spattered with butter and sugar, but also added some ground almonds to each for extra crunch and flavor.